Film In Focus No. 9:

 PSYCHO: Shock 'Em and Sock 'Em

-Rather than discussing all of psychological elements in this popular film, I want to tell my experience of watching this Hitchcock classic when it was first shown in movie theaters and how the music was used so effectively.
+Rather than discussing all of the psychological elements in this popular film, I want to tell my experience of watching this Hitchcock classic when it was first shown in movie theaters and how the music was used so effectively.

 The Premiere Showing

 It was the Fall of 1960 and I had graduated from high school that year so I was floating on a cloud of teenage euphoria.
 I had noticed the clever promo trailer by Alfred Hitchcock on television for his latest film and I was intrigued when he said that nobody should tell the film's story to their friends and many of them did not tell anyone.
 Since I couldn't interest my best friend Gene to see it with me, I went alone to the Paramount Theater, an enormous movie palace in downtown Newark, New Jersey.

 I was immediately interested when the film opened with Marion Crane (Janet Leigh) in a white bra and slip kissing a bare chested Sam Loomis (John Gavin) on a bed.
 That was really daring stuff for those conservative times and how it got past the censors is a mystery to me.
-It was reported that bra sales increased dramticially after that scene with the beautifully buxom Janet Leigh.
+It was reported that bra sales increased dramatically after that scene with the beautifully buxom Janet Leigh.

 Later on in the film Marion took off with 40,000 dollars of stolen cash and